gbourniq/portfolio/README.md

     └── postgres_restore_from_s3.sh
 ```

-This compressed folder is referred as the `docker deploy tarball`, and can be generated by running:
+This compressed archive is referred as the `docker deploy tarball`, and can be generated by running:
 ```bash
 make docker-deploy-tarball-custom
 ```

-> Note: The default file name is `docker_deploy.tar.gz` file, but it can be modified with the `S3_DOCKER_DEPLOY_TARBALL_CUSTOM` environment variable.

-> Note 2: The `make docker-deploy-tarball-custom` command will automatically upload the tarball to S3, given that AWS credentials and S3 environment variables are configured.
+> Note: The above command will also upload the tarball to S3, given that AWS credentials and S3 environment variables are configured.

 ### Running the server with docker services (prod)

 The production deployment adds the `nginx` service as a reverse proxy (*prod build*), and run the django webserver using `gunicorn`.

-To test the production deployment locally, run the following commands:
+To test the production deployment locally, run the following commands from the `deployment/`:
 ```bash
 cd deployment
 source .env